kitamura-felipe/face_deid_ct/README.md

 # Drown the volume of a head CT

-The `drown_volume` function erodes the skin and subcutaneous fat of the head and replaces the air around the head with a customizable pixel value, saving the exam as new DICOM files.
+The `drown_volume` function is inspired by two ideas: (i) eroding the skin and subcutaneous fat of the head and (ii) replacing the air around the head with a customizable pixel value.
 The analogy with drowning comes from the equivalence of filling the air around the patient with other pixel densities.
+These two ideas would probably be enough individually to de-identify the face.
+We proposed both to be used together to provide a more robust deidentification.

 We believe filling the air with pixel densities similar to the ones found in the skin is the best way to blur the face.
 The reason is there is no way to window the 3D rendering in a way to show the face.
-If you do not remove the 'skin Hounsfield units', the 'air volume' is not transparent.
+If you do not remove the 'skin Hounsfield units,' the 'air volume' is not transparent.
 If you window to remove the 'air volume', then you automatically remove the face.

 There is a concern that altering the air pixels might influence ML models.
 We believe it might influence if the training and testing data are processed in different way.
 However, if the training and testing data are processed the same way, we believe this pixels alteration will not reduce model performance.